Thengai Therattipal Recipe – Easy 30-Min Coconut Jaggery Sweet with Palm Jaggery

 Method

-- Roast 2 tbsp of moong dal on low flame until aromatic and golden.
-Cool and grind into a fine powder.
+- Dry roast moong dal until the color slightly changes and aroma comes.
+Cool completely and grind into a fine powder.

-- Add 1/2 tbsp ghee, mix again, and switch off the flame.
+- Add roasted cashews and cardamom powder.
+Mix well and switch off the flame.

 Notes